 The content of this template is pure CSS.
-It is inserted in the Awesome Table Head element, inside a <style> element.
+It is inserted in the Awesome Table <Head> element, inside the <style> element.

 Insert here the 'static' CSS rules related to your data display.

-One use of this new feature is to test your CSS quickly, without uploading any files in Google Site.
-I also recommend to not put all your CSS in the <style> special template for the simple reason that it is not loaded before the spreadsheet answers the query (and that is not quick !).
+This way, you can use this to test your CSS quickly without uploading any files in Google Sites.
+It's not recommended to put all your CSS in the <style> template for the simple reason that it is not loaded before the spreadsheet answers the query (as this will take some time).

-- Filters and global Awesome Table styling : goes in the CustomCSS file, then upload it in Google Site
+- Filters and global Awesome Table styling goes in the CustomCSS file, then upload it to Google Site

-- Data related static CSS : goes in special <style> template
+- Data-related static CSS goes in the <style> template

 2 - < script >